Madhubala69/knee-osteoarthritis-detection-kl-grade-classification/README.md

 This project demonstrates how Deep Learning, Medical Image Processing, Explainable AI, and Streamlit-based deployment can be combined into a practical clinical decision-support system for automated Knee Osteoarthritis detection and KL-grade classification.

 By providing fast, reliable, and interpretable predictions, the system has the potential to assist healthcare professionals in early diagnosis, severity assessment, and improved patient care.

 ---

+Note: This is a research project.
+Always consult medical professionals for the accurate diagnosis.

+---